 - Navigate to Row Layout section

-- Select values from predefined option or enter custom values
+- Select values from the predefined option or enter custom values

-Row Layout option allows following values to be added:
+Row Layout option allows the following values to be added:

 - Auto value